How to Build Customer Rapport: 15 Proven Techniques for Every Channel

 8. Don’t skimp on product knowledge.

-When agents can’t answer questions, or spend the majority of their time searching for answers, friendly service can go out the window.
+When agents can’t answer questions or spend the majority of their time searching for answers, friendly service can go out the window.
 While information is at your agents’ fingertips, they should still know as much about the business as possible.

 Continually train agents on new products and services, along with ongoing soft skills training.
 It’ll keep agents on top of their product knowledge and keep them fresh and enthusiastic to serve customers better.
+Another avenue you can explore is an AI agent for customer service.

 9. Be respectful.